petr-panteleyev/cpp/docs/modules.md

 The only solution I found so far is to gather all Qt related classes in a single implementation partition and import all other modules from there.
 This is ugly and does not scale well.

-### Moc
+### Qt MOC

-Mocs cannot be built because custom Qt toolchain knows nothing about modules, dependency graph, etc.
+Qt MOC cannot be built because custom Qt toolchain knows nothing about modules, dependency graph, etc.
 The only solution I found was to ```set(CMAKE_AUTOMOC OFF)``` for the project and remove all Q_OBJECT macros from project classes.
 This works if these classes don't use Qt syntax extensions like signals and slots.
 Translation macros will not work either.